Why is breastfeeding good for my baby?

-Breast milk increases a baby’s resistance to many infections and diseases, and reduces his risk of developing allergies, diabetes and childhood cancers.
-Breast milk is free, fast and convenient.
-It is always available and is fresh, clean and served at the right temperature.
-There’s no sterilising to worry about, no mixing, heating, refrigerating and no bottles to take out and about.
-Babies can be breastfed discreetly anywhere.
+Breastmilk increases baby’s resistance to many infections and diseases, and reduces their risk of developing allergies, diabetes and childhood cancers, and being readmitted to hospital with conditions like gastroenteritis and respiratory infections.
+Breastmilk costs less than the alternatives.
+It’s always available and is fresh, clean and served at the right temperature.

 Is breastfeeding good for me?

 Breastfeeding reduces your risk of breast and ovarian cancers and helps your uterus return to its pre-pregnancy size.
 Research suggests that mums who breastfeed are less likely to suffer from mental health issues postnatally and may find it easier to lose weight after the birth.